isakSoft/hero_restaurant/README.md

 4. Start services:

         docker-compose up
-5. In Docker Quickstart Terminal you will find the <IP> of the machine
+5. In Docker Quickstart Terminal you will find the IP of the machine

 ### Project instructions

 1. Inside project is found .env file, please find ALLOWED_HOSTS.
-2. Append you <IP> in ALLOWED_HOSTS
+2. Append you IP in ALLOWED_HOSTS environment variable

 ### Running Unit Tests
 Docker Services may not be running when running unittest